mattwind/preseed/README.md

 `mkpasswd -m sha-512`

-### Post boot script

-This script will get executed after the installation.
+Change the hash in the preseed.cfg with the generated one

 ### Kernel boot parameter

 You can use any of the Debian mini or netboot iso images.

+#### Option 1

-Option 1) Hit tab on boot up and pass the following parameters.
+Hit tab on boot up and pass the following parameters.

 `append auto preseed/url=https://raw.githubusercontent.com/mattwind/preseed/master/preseed.cfg keyboard-configuration/xkb-keymap=us priority=critical locale=en_US`

+#### Option 2

-Option 2) Modify the iso and edit the linux boot command.
+Modify the iso and edit the linux boot command.

 On linux the easiest method is to install `isomaster`